5eegy/5eegy/README.md

 <h4 align="left">This is Seego</h4>

 I'm a Software Developer, who is currently working hard to be a world class Engineer.
-I'm passionate about sharing knowledge, documentation, web engineering, Jamstack, headless commerce, and others.
+I'm passionate about sharing knowledge, documentation, web engineering, Jamstack, headless CMS, and others.

 **Here's a quick summary about me**: